 oc create -f https://radanalytics.io/resources.yaml

 This creates the latest versions of the Oshinko S2I (source-to-image) templates and the Oshinko Web UI application, as well as a ServiceAccount and RoleBinding needed for creation and management of Apache Spark clusters.
-Follow this alternative to use components from a specific Oshinko release.
+Look here for instructions on how to use components from a specific Oshinko release.

 Second, start the Oshinko Web UI application -